CopyCode

 })

-Use this if you really want to change things that you can't override from the Reveal.js config, like the padding and so on.
+Use this if you really want to change things that you can't override from the Reveal.js config.

 Using the global options